EpistasisLab/tpot/docs_sources/examples.md

 tpot.export('tpot_iris_pipeline.py')
 ```

-Running this code should discover a pipeline (expored as `tpot_iris_pipeline.py`) that achieves about 97% test accuracy:
+Running this code should discover a pipeline (exported as `tpot_iris_pipeline.py`) that achieves about 97% test accuracy:

 ```Python
 import numpy as np